| |

 -

-account owner or beneficiary.
-Lump-sum distributions may
+beneficiary.
+Lump-sum distributions may be rolled over

-be rolled over into another tax-deferred account. top
+into another tax-deferred account. top

 -